 Debt Factoring - Same Thing, Old Name

 Debt factoring is just the old-fashioned name for invoice factoring.
 It is the same product: you hand your unpaid invoices to a finance provider, they give you 70-95% of the value upfront, and they collect payment from your customers.
 The term "debt factoring" was common in the 1990s and 2000s but has largely been replaced by "invoice factoring" or just "invoice finance."
+The mechanics, pricing, and contractual terms all mirror modern invoice finance, so any search result that uses the old phrase describes the same underlying facility.

 Debt factoring is the older term for invoice factoring.
 It means selling your unpaid invoices to a third-party provider who advances 70-95% of the value and collects payment from your customers.
 The product is identical - only the name has changed.